Pape45/Plant-Disease-Detection/README.md

 # Plant-Disease-Detection
-A plant disease detection in app made with Flutter and powered by AI.
+A plant disease detection app made with Flutter and powered by AI.
 =======

 A new Flutter project.